Epidural anaesthesiaEpidural anaesthesia

 If your baby is breech, it is recommended to try external cephalic version (EVC).
 Read more about it here.

 If EVC is not successful, the gynaecologist can refer you to the Breech Clinic if you wish.
 At the clinic, an experienced colleague will explain the possible ways of giving birth to a breech baby, adjusted of course for your personal situation.
 It is useful to have yourself informed about this properly, so that you can take an informed decision.
 These appointments are always booked on Fridays between 1pm and 2pm.
-It is important that your partner can be present too.
+It is important for your partner to also be present.